The Rustralian Terrier is an interesting breed. It is the hybrid of two of the best small hunting terriers in the world and is full of energy.

 These dogs can also live to be quite old and maintain a healthy lifestyle which makes them inexpensive in the long run.

-There are plenty of other less expensive dogs out there that will end up costing you an arm and a leg in veterinary bills over the course of their lifetime.
+There are plenty of other less expensive dogs out there that will end up costing you an arm and a leg in veterinary bills throughout their lifetime.

 How to Find Reputable Rustralian Terrier Breeders?